Seven-Day Itinerary in Santa Monica

 Back in Santa Monica, treat yourself to a fine dining experience from a popular chef who happens to be a Santa Monica native: Josiah Citrin.

-Mélisse was awarded a second Michelin star in 2021.
+Mélisse was awarded a two-Michelin star rating in 2023.
 Citrin serves “progressive California cuisine” along with some of Mélisse’s famous dishes that helped earn its Michelin Stars.

 Day Five: Morning

 Begin your day with a walk through Ocean Park, a unique neighborhood where aviation history abounds thanks to the Santa Monica Airport and Museum of Flying.
 For some of the best coffee in the city head into Café Bolivar, a true hidden gem.